umairahmed1113/ECS-Blue-Green--Deployment-/README.md

 ## 🎉 Result

 Blue-Green deployment successfully implemented 🚀

-This is manually done, but with the help og code deploy, we can automate it
+This is manually done, but with the help of code deploy, we can automate it